raspberrypilearning/surprise-animation/en/step_1.md

 You will make design decisions and think of a story for your animation with a surprise.

-Think about what your story might be as you explore these example projects to get more ideas:
+Think about what your story might be, and explore these example projects to get more ideas:

 **BOO!**: [See inside](https://scratch.mit.edu/projects/498655116/editor){:target="_blank"}
 <div class="scratch-preview" style="margin-left: 15px;">